Shlomi-Lantser/Ex3-OS/README.md

 Classes on this project :

+* **Server** - Implementation of server that handling new connections by forks.

-* **Server** - Implementation of server that handling new connection by threads , each connection has its own thread and its supports many connections.
+* **Server_new** - Implementation of server that handling new connections by threads , each connection has its own thread and its supports many connections.

 * **Client** - The client connecting to the server and recieve message from the server, we used 127.0.0.1 to connect the server.